-- (a) Upon Upon learning of a line-of-duty death, the deceased member's member's supervisor should provide all reasonably available information to the Shift Supervisor and Dispatch Shift Supervisor and Dispatch. - Communication of information concerning the member and the incident should be restricted to secure networks to avoid interception by the media or others (see the Public Public Information Officer section Officer section of this policy).
+- (a) Upon Learning of a line-of-duty death, the deceased member's member's supervisor should provide all reasonably available information to the Shift Supervisor and Dispatch. - Communication of information concerning the member and the incident should be restricted to secure networks to avoid interception by the media or others (see the Public Public Information Officer section Officer section of this policy).